neoforged/Documentation/docs/resources/client/models/index.md

 :::tip
 If you're having trouble finding out how exactly to specify something, have a look at a vanilla model that does something similar.
 :::

-### Render Type Groups

-Using the optional NeoForge-added `render_type` field, you can set a `RenderTypeGroup` for your model.
-A render type group is made up of two parts: a `ChunkSectionLayer` for how the model should render when used as a block, and a `RenderType` for how the model should render as an item.
-If this is not set (as is the case in all vanilla models), the game will fall back to the layers and render types hardcoded in `ItemBlockRenderTypes`.
-If `ItemBlockRenderTypes` doesn't contain the layer or render types, it will fall back to `ChunkSectionLayer#SOLID` for the block and `Sheets#TRANSLUCENT_ITEM_SHEET` for regular items, or `Sheets#TRANSLUCENT_BLOCK_ITEM_SHEET` for block items.
-Vanilla and NeoForge expose the following render type groups:

-- `minecraft:solid`: Used for fully solid models, such as stone.
-- `minecraft:cutout`: Used for models where any pixel is either fully solid or fully transparent, i.e. with either full or no transparency, for example glass.
-- `minecraft:translucent`: Used for models where any pixel may be partially transparent, for example stained glass.
-- `minecraft:tripwire`: Used by models with the special requirement of being rendered to the weather target, i.e. tripwire.
-- `neoforge:item_unlit`: NeoForge-added.
-Should be used by models that, when rendered from an item, do not take the light directions into account.

-Selecting the correct render type group is a question of performance to some degree.
-Solid rendering is faster than cutout rendering, and cutout rendering is faster than translucent rendering.
-Because of this, you should specify the "strictest" render type applicable for your use case, as it will also be the fastest.

-If you want, you can also add your own render type group.
-To do so, subscribe to the [mod bus][modbus] [event] `RegisterNamedRenderTypesEvent` and `#register` your render type groups. `#register` has three parameters:

-- The name of the render type group.
-Should be a `Identifier` prefixed with your mod id.
-- The chunk section layer.
-Any `ChunkSectionLayer` can be used.
-- A function constructing the entity render type from a texture.
-Must return a render type with the `DefaultVertexFormat.NEW_ENTITY` vertex format.

 ### Elements